ChrstphrHll/npc_gen/students/Astinus Sythaeryn.md

 ---
 # Astinus Sythaeryn
 ### Description
-- Human Bard from Qualnis
+- Human Bard from Aldercrown Empire
 - 4th year Protection student in Fiesn
 - long curly black hair that's messy, Pale Blue eyes, and Brown skin
 - Is Thrifty and Aimless, and has Independence as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes